dapperfu/EmbeddedCoderTutorials/README.md

 Documentation and tutorials are severely lacking.
 While Mathworks offers training and consulting services not everyone interested in learning about DO-178, IEC 61508, and ISO 26262 software development can get to them.
 Not everyone is a 'book learner'.

 This set of tutorials is aimed at giving Simulink and Embedded Developers a crash course in developing for a new Embedded Target Environment.

-If .tlc & .cgt are are still intimidating for your developers, [I am available for short term development work.](https://www.linkedin.com/in/jed-frey/)